SameerVohra/CodeMeet/Readme.md

    npm run dev
    ```

-   The application should now be running on [http://localhost:3000](http://localhost:3000).
+   The server should now be running on [http://localhost:3000](http://localhost:3000).

 ## Usage